Querying Atomic Data

 Subject fetching (HTTP)

 The simplest way of getting Atomic Data when the Subject is an HTTP URL, is by sending a GET request to the subject URL.
-Set the Content-Type header to an Atomic Data compatible mime type, such as application/ad+json.
+Set the accept header to an Atomic Data compatible mime type, such as application/ad+json.

 GET https://atomicdata.dev/test HTTP/1.1